We are a Non-Profit 501(c)3.

 Woman’s necklace pendant – (line across top where they wrapped it in leather)

-Educate people of all ages about the significance of archaeological discovery, honor our Ancestors and preserve their legacy for generations to enjoy!
+To inspire and educate people of all ages about the importance of archaeological discovery, honoring our Ancestors, and safeguarding their legacy for future generations.

 How You Can Help...